 I’ve found that I’m way more productive in some languages compared to others.
-This is common enough occurance according to Thoughtworks that they mention polyglot programming under their tech radar in techniques.
-It also allows the use of heterogenous teams that can bring different strenghts to the table.
+This is common enough occurrence according to ThoughtWorks that they mention polyglot programming under their tech radar in techniques.
+It also allows the use of heterogenous teams that can bring different strengths to the table.
 Sometimes a language/virtual machine has a library or framework especially suited for your problem/task.

 Shitty code behind nice interfaces

 If we look at the group intercommunication formula:

 n(n − 1) / 2, it should be fairly obvious that having tight coupling between teams without clear interfaces causes increased communication need.
 By defining nice API with nice enough documentation to communicate between team responsibilities you can ensure that teams can focus.
 I mean focus in the sense that team members are not led astray by leaky abstractions by exposing internal implementation details causing confusion for the uninitiated.
 As seen in the previous post, we do not strictly need to use microservices in order to satisfy this goal.

 One of the unintuitive facts of programming is that by restricting the possibilities can lead to improvements.
 This fact can be seen when it comes to static type systems.
 The same can be applied to API evolution.
 By making it harder to evolve an APIs, we can make it easier to be backwards compatible.
 Having a more focused API for a subdomain also makes it easier to reason about cache-logic and scaling.
 By keeping API’s backwards compatible you can evolve separate parts of your system at their own pace.